About the programme

 This affects young people’s willingness to engage with traditional democratic structures, and reduces motivation to engage with the politics they see as not working for them.
 Young people are then excluded from power due to their lack of engagement with formal political structures.

 One of the most common engagements between learners and politicians is the ‘school visit’.
 From our experience, we knew that many of these opportunities were being under-utilised, often reduced to photo opportunities for schools and politicians alike.
 Despite this being the most common method of engagement, only 5% of schools receive a politician visit (Weinberg, 2020).
-Digital Dialogue: Wales reimagines these engagements, giving learners and politicians the chance to meaningfully engage with each other and broker positive relationships.

 Our work so far